 Financing a master’s degree can be challenging.
-And while SFSU’s in-state tuition is quite low compared to other universities, the cost of living in the San Francisco Bay Area is one of the highest in the United States.
+And while San Francisco State University’s (SFSU) in-state tuition is quite low compared to other universities, the cost of living in the San Francisco Bay Area is one of the highest in the United States.

 Most WGS graduate students who complete the program in two years work part-time while they are enrolled as full-time students.
 Other students who maintain a full-time job usually complete their MA degree in three years.
 Many students take out student loans and apply for a range of scholarships.